Nathan Milstein: Biography

 Milstein was born in Odessa, Russian Empire, as the fourth of seven children in a middle-class Jewish family with no musical background.
 His mother recognized his early interest in music and encouraged him to take violin lessons at the age of five, hoping it would keep him out of trouble.
 In 1909, Milstein began studying with Odessa’s most esteemed violin teacher, Pyotr Stolyarsky, and continued with him until the summer of 1914.
 Among his fellow students was a six-year-old David Oistrakh.
 When Milstein turned 11, Leopold Auer invited him to become one of his students at the St. Petersburg Conservatory.
 Milstein later fondly reminisced about those early years:

 Every little boy who had the dream of playing better than the other boy wanted to go to Auer.
 He was a very gifted man and a good teacher.
 I used to go to the Conservatory twice a week for classes.
 I played every lesson with forty or fifty people sitting and listening.
 Two pianos were in the classroom and a pianist accompanied us.
 When Auer was sick, he would ask me to come to his home.

 Milstein may have been the last Russian violinist to have had personal contact with Auer.
 Although Auer does not mention Milstein by name in his memoirs, he refers to "two boys from Odessa ... both of whom disappeared after I left St. Petersburg in June 1917."
 Additionally, Milstein's name does not appear in the registry of the St. Petersburg Conservatory.
 Milstein also studied with Eugène Ysaÿe in Belgium.
 In the documentary Nathan Milstein – In Portrait, Milstein told director Christopher Nupen that he learned very little from Ysaÿe but greatly enjoyed his company.
 In a 1977 interview published in High Fidelity, Milstein stated, "I went to Ysaÿe in 1926, but he never paid any attention to me.
 I think it might have been better this way.
 I had to think for myself."

 Milstein met Vladimir Horowitz and his pianist sister Regina in 1921 when he played a recital in Kiev.
 They invited him for tea at their parents' home.
 Milstein later said, "I came for tea and stayed three years."
 Milstein and Horowitz performed together, as "children of the revolution", throughout the Soviet Union and struck up a lifelong friendship.
-The premiere of Violin Concerto No. 1 (Prokofiev) in the Soviet Union in 1923 is worth noting since it was given just three days after the Paris premiere by two 19-year-olds, Milstein and Horowitz.
+The premiere of Prokofiev's Violin Concerto No. 1 in the Soviet Union in 1923 is worth noting since it was given just three days after the Paris premiere by two 19-year-olds, Milstein and Horowitz.
 Horowitz played the orchestral part on the piano.
 Milstein later wrote in his memoirs, From Russia to the West, "I feel that if you have a great pianist like Horowitz playing with you, you don't need an orchestra."
 Milstein and Horowitz also introduced Karol Szymanowski's First Violin Concerto at the same concert.
 In 1925, they went on a concert tour of Western Europe together.